 - For calls that Call Screen doesn't detect as spam, your phone will ring and you’ll see how the caller responds.
 Then you can pick up or decline the call.

 - After the call, you can read the transcript and listen to the call audio in the “Recents” tab.
 If you don’t want audio recorded, in “Spam and Call Screen” settings, turn off Save Call Screen audio.

-If you tap “Screen call,” the caller hears a message that asks why they're calling and lets them know you'll get a copy of the conversation.
-Call Screen’s on-device speech recognition lets you see a real-time transcript of what the caller is asked and how they respond.
-Screening and transcription end immediately if you join the call.
+If you tap Screen call, the caller is asked why they're calling, and is told you'll get a copy of the conversation.
+You can get a real-time transcript of what the caller is asked and how they respond.
+If you pick up the call, screening and transcription end immediately.